 Parent-teacher-student conferences within secondary years are held in the middle of each semester.
-Parents are alerted by email if there is a particular requirement for a meeting; otherwise students make appointments with specific teachers on parents' behalf.
+Parents are alerted by email if there is a particular requirement for a meeting.
+Otherwise students make appointments with specific teachers on parents' behalf.
 Formal printed reports are issued at the end of each semester.
 These include summative grades for the semester and teacher comments.
 They also record attendance and participation in school activities.
+Secondary parents will receive quarter reports via email prior to each of the parent conference sessions.
+These quarter reports are progress checks and do not contain grades but rather, indicate whether students are "on-track" or if a parent meeting is requested.